 You also need to find something else to do.
 To help you and my sleep coaching clients, I’ve listed 50 ways to fill your evenings without screens!

-Try it for at least 10 days in a row to see if it makes any difference.
+Try replacing screens with one of the activities below for at least 2 weeks to see if it makes any difference.

 50 things to do without screens before bed